shalevco/Cinema-system/README.md

 }

-4. To start the servers, go to: backend folder --> cinemaWS - node index.js, SubscriptionsWS - node index.js.
+4. To start the servers, go to: backend folder --> cinemaWS (open in integrated Terminal) - node index.js, SubscriptionsWS - node index.js.
-5. To start the website, go to: FrontEnd folder --> myapp - npm start.
+5. To start the website, go to: FrontEnd folder --> myapp (open in integrated Terminal) - npm start.
 6. To login enter username: "shalevco", and paswword: "shalevco123"

 *Only the admin(shalevco) can manage other users and create new ones.
 After a new user has been created, the user needs to go to the create account page from the login page, enter the username, and choose any password he would like.